 The chords are fundamental for most of smartChords features like the songbook or the chord progressions.
-Therefore it is very essential to understand how to get the most of it.
+Therefore it is very essential to understand how to get the most out of it.

 Chord type filter

 smartChord allows you to create your own chords.
-For that you need to switch the filter to ‘Custom’.
+For that, you need to switch the filter to ‘Custom’.
 Then you are able to maintain your own chord types or delete them again.
 Custom chords do not differ from build-in chords.
 They are seamlessly integrated and available in all features including the songbook.

 Use custom chords to …

-- create own chords with special characteristics
+- create your own chords with special characteristics

 - rename existing chords according to your naming convention